martin-galajda/Localization-Manager-Frontend/DEPLOYMENT.md

   </li>
   <li>
   Do not forget to click "Create" button and check the fields.
-Also fill in this redirect URI into "authentication.conf" inside <em>conf</em> folder in BACKEND application (https://github.com/Martinator112/prototype_localization_manager_api/blob/master/conf/authentication.conf).
+Also fill in this redirect URI into "locale_manager.conf" inside <em>conf</em> folder in BACKEND application.
   </li>
   <li>
   You will be prompted with you client ID and client secret.
-  You need to copy this into "conf/google.oauth2.conf" file inside BACKEND application folder.
+  You need to copy this into "conf/locale_manager.conf" file inside the back-end application folder.
   </li>

 </ul>